20 time-saving tips

 Hushmail for Small Business

 If you have a small business, and you know that you’re not a HIPAA-covered entity, Hushmail for Small Business might be the perfect account.
-It includes encrypted email and web forms, email aliases, and the option to use your own domain name.
-If you need the email archiving feature, you can add that on with the Small Business Plus option.
-The monthly fee is per user so we can continue to meet your communication needs as you grow your business.
+It includes encrypted email, email archiving, email aliases, and the option to use your own domain name.

 Is Hushmail for Small Business right for you?